IrisQin17/NLP-Language-Corrector/README.md

 ### Yuan Wei
 - standardize the word and part of speech in class named `TokenType.class`.
-- implements Crawler URL-Search, makes our crawler able to generater URL from a given URL.
+- implements Crawler URL-Search, makes our crawler able to generator URL from a given URL.
 - Designs and implements the Graph interface so that the user could use it for test in a easier way.
 - Build the Main Structure of Readme.md document